Nickel silver: Uses

 Nickel silver first became popular as a base metal for silver-plated cutlery and other silverware, notably the electroplated wares called EPNS (electroplated nickel silver).
 It is used in zippers, costume jewelry, for making musical instruments (e.g., flutes, clarinets), and is preferred for the track in electric model railway layouts, as its oxide is conductive.
 Better quality keys and lock cylinder pins are made of nickel silver for durability under heavy use.
 The alloy has been widely used in the production of coins (e.g. Portuguese escudo and the former GDR marks).
 Its industrial and technical uses include marine fittings and plumbing fixtures for its corrosion resistance, and heating coils for its high electrical resistance.

 In the nineteenth century, particularly after 1868, North American Plains Indian metalsmiths were able to easily acquire sheets of German silver.
 They used them to cut, stamp, and cold hammer a wide range of accessories and also horse gear.
 Presently, Plains metalsmiths use German silver for pendants, pectorals, bracelets, armbands, hair plates, conchas (oval decorative plates for belts), earrings, belt buckles, necktie slides, stickpins, dush-tuhs, and tiaras.
 Nickel silver is the metal of choice among contemporary Kiowa and Pawnee in Oklahoma.
 Many of the metal fittings on modern higher-end equine harness and tack are of nickel silver.

-Early in the twentieth century, German silver was used by automobile manufacturers before the advent of steel sheet metal.
-For example, the famous Rolls-Royce Silver Ghost of 1907 used German silver.
+Early in the twentieth century, Nickel silver was widely used for decorative automobile parts and fittings, many having polished nickel silver radiators.The famous Rolls-Royce Silver Ghost introduced in 1907 being one example.
+Nickel silver has good malleability and can easily be soft soldered which makes it very suitable for this type of component.
+Unfortunately whilst very corrosion resistant, nickel silver tends to oxidise and become dull with exposure to the atmosphere and needs frequent polishing to remain bright and shiny.
+Once lower maintenance chromium plating became widely available at the beginning of the 1930s, chrome plated brass or steel quickly began to replace nickel silver for car radiator shells and other brightwork.

 After about 1920, it became widely used for pocketknife bolsters, due to its machinability and corrosion resistance.
 Prior to this, the most common metal was iron.